Sunnyside, Georgia: Geography

 According to the United States Census Bureau, the CDP has a total area of 1.5 square miles (3.8 km^{2}), of which 1.4 square miles (3.7 km^{2}) is land and 0.1 square mile (0.2 km^{2}) (4.08%) is water.

 Climate

-Climate is characterized by relatively high temperatures and evenly distributed precipitation throughout the year.
+The climate is characterized by relatively high temperatures and evenly distributed precipitation throughout the year.
 The Köppen Climate Classification subtype for this climate is "Cfa" (Humid Subtropical Climate).